-You are also invited to attend a regularly scheduled Portsmouth City Council meeting.
+Attend a City Council Meeting.
 Meetings are typically held twice each month on Monday evenings at Portsmouth City Hall.
-Information about meetings can be found online at: www.cityofportsmouth. com
+Information about meetings can be found online at cityofportsmouth.com.
+Portsmouth's Government TV Channel is located on Comcast Channel 22 and meetings are broadcast live and rebroadcast.
+We also Live Stream Meetings in HD on the City's YouTube Channel, at YouTube.com/CityofPortsmouth.